boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 <li>""</li><br>

 > **NOTE:** Before customizing the font for embedding, you need to upload the font file to the Bold BI Server.
-Please refer to this [link](/multi-tenancy/site-administration/look-and-feel-settings/font/) for further information on uploading the font family file.
+Please refer to the [Font](/multi-tenancy/site-administration/look-and-feel-settings/font/) for further information on uploading the font family file.
 When embedding, use the name you provided for the font when uploading the font file to the server.

 **Example**